OpenNMS/opennms/opennms20/ALARMD.md

 # Alarmd
+general concept nodes:
-should depend on eventd
-features sentinel-alarm pulls in sentinel-eventd
+should depend on eventd -- features sentinel-alarm pulls in sentinel-eventd definition of done:

-feature-testing (DoD)
-same event-stress
-results in inserts into alarm table write alarm-list command
+1. same event-stress events?  alert-stress? check to see results in inserts into alarm table write alarm-list command
-extra-credit:
-check drools functionality
+2. check drools functionality
 write a test suite of events to do a trigger clear to trip drools rule and test

-.. next: REST API
-post event via rest API
-query alarms via rest API

-.. distributed, IPC (camel)
+( next steps : REST API post event via rest API, query alarms via rest API) ( next next steps:  distributed, IPC,  camel)

 1) in karaf container load this bundle drools features non-existent